 While oatmeal cookies will supply some essential nutrients, they contain too much fat and sugar to be eaten every day.
 However, their real benefits lie in what they can do for your well-being.
 A good cookie can chase away a grumpy mood.

-This recipe for Gluten Free Apple Raisin Oatmeal Cookies uses coconut palm sugar.
-It has a lower glycemic index than granulated sugar, meaning it doesn’t cause spikes in your blood glucose and insulin levels like white sugar does.
+- This recipe for Gluten Free Apple Raisin Oatmeal Cookies uses coconut sugar.
+It has a lower glycemic index than granulated sugar, meaning it is less likely to cause spikes in your blood glucose and insulin levels like white sugar does.

-- 1/2 cup butter
+- ½ cup butter

-- 3/4 cup coconut palm sugar or brown sugar
+- ¾ cup coconut palm sugar or brown sugar

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 egg, at room temperature

-- 1 1/4 cup oat flour certified gluten-free, if necessary
+- 1 ¼ cup oat flour certified gluten-free, if necessary

-- 1 1/2 cup rolled oats certified gluten-free, if necessary
+- 1 ½ cup rolled oats certified gluten-free, if necessary

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 cup apple, finely chopped
+- ½ cup apple, finely chopped

-- 1/3 cup raisins
+- ⅓ cup raisins

-- 6 tbsp pecans
+- 6 tablespoon pecans

-- 2 tbsp pure maple syrup
+- 2 tablespoon pure maple syrup

-- 1 tbsp coconut oil melted
+- 1 tablespoon coconut oil melted

-- 2 tbsp water
+- 2 tablespoon water

 - pinch sea salt

-Heat oven to 350°F. Line 2 baking sheets with parchment paper.
+- Heat oven to 350°F. Line 2 baking sheets with parchment paper.

-Cream butter and sugar together with an electric mixture until fluffy.
+- Cream butter and sugar together with an electric mixture until fluffy.
 Add vanilla and egg and beat until smooth.

-In a separate bowl, combine oat flour, oats, cinnamon, baking soda and salt.
+- In a separate bowl, combine oat flour, oats, cinnamon, baking soda and salt.

-Add to creamed mixture and beat just until combined.
+- Add to creamed mixture and beat just until combined.

-Gently stir in finely chopped apples and raisins.
+- Gently stir in finely chopped apples and raisins.

 - Use a quarter cup measure to scoop dough on to parchment paper-lined baking sheets.
 Flatten slightly and space generously.

-Bake for 12 - 15 minutes or until golden brown.
+- Bake for 12 - 15 minutes or until golden brown.
 Let sit on baking sheet for 3-4 minutes, then transfer to wire rack to cool.

-Mix all ingredients for Maple Pecan Glaze in a blender until very smooth.
+- Mix all ingredients for Maple Pecan Glaze in a blender until very smooth.
 Drizzle over cookies.